 In future meetings and the developing work of the network we aim to spend more time and intellectual labour on other issues too: on shifting the contours of Greek literature through a focus on marginalized authors and literary traditions, as well as literary voices – accented, hyphenated, bilingual, multilingual, exilic, diasporic, migrant – that renegotiate and broaden our understanding of what constitutes Greek or national literature today; on non-eurocentric thinking about Greece; on the cultures of biopolitics (including the contemporary biopolitical uses of antiquity); on the often intersecting legacies of Greece’s orientalization, modernization and neoliberalization; on the rise of performance and Greekness as performance; on the disavowed archives of racialization and racism; on alternative conceptualizations of Greek citizenship; on alternative, unknown or suppressed histories or on histories of unrealized futures; and on work that brings new perspectives in environmental humanities to bear on Greek reality and calls us to rethink past and present cultural texts in this light.

 This is certainly not an exhaustive list; it has not even been conceived as a list.
 We think of it, rather, as an open-ended mapping and constant invitation; as a pressing analytical mobilization; and, most importantly, as a call for participation.

 Maria Boletsi is Marilena Laskaridis Chair of Modern Greek Studies at the University of Amsterdam and Assistant Professor of Fim and Comparative Literature at Leiden University.
-Further info see https://www.torch.ox.ac.uk/people/professor-maria-boletsi
+For further information, see https://www.torch.ox.ac.uk/people/professor-maria-boletsi

 Dimitris Papanikolaou is Associate Professor of Modern Greek Studies at the University of Oxford.
-Further info, see https://www.torch.ox.ac.uk/people/dimitris-papanikolaou
+For further information, see https://www.torch.ox.ac.uk/people/dimitris-papanikolaou